brentgroves/repsys/meetings/week48.md

 - **[OpenStack](../linux/openstack/openstack-on-kubernetes.md)** on Kubernetes

 Notes from this meeting will be located at: ~/src/repsys/meeting/week48.md To get a fresh copy please run ~/freshstart.sh at a command prompt.
 It can be viewed by logging into devcon2 as bcieslik,bcook,sjackson,cstangland,jdavis,or kyoung with password k8sAdmin1! and opening week48.md from visual studio code and pressing shift-ctrl-v

+## Grafana vs Power BI

+- Use Grafana for time series databases - PromQL time-series language
+- Use Power BI for SQL databases - TSQL for SQL databases

 ## Reference